-The Community School approach is a systemic approach to changing school climate and culture.
-Over the years, the CLC Initiative has been building the capacity of the schools and community organizations to work together on shared common goals, common outcome areas.
+The community school approach is a systemic approach to changing school climate and culture.
+Over the years, the CLC Initiative has been building the capacity of the schools and community organizations to work together on shared common goals, or common outcome areas.

 - Health + wellness of students & staff

 - Access to arts & culture experiences

 - Developing life skills & healthy habits

-Supporting families
+- Supporting families

 - Intergenerational learning opportunities

-Developing relationships with community partners takes a lot of time and effort, teachers want to know what the benefit is to having community partners come into their classroom.
-Community partners want to know how the school can meaningfully connect or appreciate the services they are providing.
+Developing relationships with community partners takes a lot of time and effort.
+Teachers want to know what the benefit is to having community partners come into their classrooms.
+Community partners want to know how the schools can meaningfully connect or appreciate the services they are providing.

 School-community relationships should be mutually beneficial.